iconara/etcd-rb/README.md

   - A modern Ruby, compatible with 1.9.3 or later.
 Continously tested with MRI 1.9.3, 2.0.0 and JRuby 1.7.x.
   - Linux/OSX OS
-  - to have a local compiled Etcd daemon, run
+  - to have a local Etcd binary, run
-    - $ `sh/install-etcd.sh`
+    - `$ sh/install-etcd.sh`

 # Installation